Last Modified: Fri, December 16, 2011

 As daunting as the problems might appear at the onset, there are solutions!
 Like the old cliche says, if there is a will, there is a way.
 When it comes to OTR & RV installations, a good dose of iron will might very well be an necessary ingredient!
 Or at least, so it seems.

 One of the slickest installs I've seen to date, belongs to Peter Naumburg, K5HAB.
 His antenna is mounted atop a cow-catcher of sorts, supported by the frame extensions commonly used for tow hooks (the right photo depicts his previous tow hook location).
 Remounted thusly, the ground losses were reduced, which increased efficiency, and reduced the static level as well.
 There are additional photos in the Photo Gallery in the OTR & RV album.
-Incidentally, the cow-catcher (Peter doesn't call it that!) was custom made, and very well I might add.
+Incidentally, the cow-catcher (Peter doesn't call it that!) was custom made by Rig-Guard.
+To say they're well made is an understatement!
+If you drive a big rig in deer country, you need one!

 Another place you almost never see antennas mounted is atop the fuel tank foot rail.
 Although on some models the streamline fairing covers the tanks, it is nonetheless the largest metal mass one can easily mount an antenna over on some OTR trucks.